Marketionist/interview-tasks/api-testing/pets-api/README.md

 # pets-api

-A set of API tests to validate pets
+A set of API tests to validate pets.

 ## Supported versions
 Should work on any [Node.js](http://nodejs.org/) version >=10.13.x.
 Tested on Node.js 16.13.0.

 ## Installation
-1. Install [Node.js](http://nodejs.org/) 16.x.x (LTS)
+1. Install [Node.js](http://nodejs.org/) 16.x.x (LTS).
-2. Clone this repository
+2. Clone this repository.
-3. Go to api-testing folder: `cd api-testing/pets-api`
+3. Go to api-testing folder: `cd api-testing/pets-api`.
-4. Install all dependencies: `npm install`
+4. Install all dependencies: `npm install`.
-5. Run tests: `npm test`
+5. Run tests: `npm test`.

 ## Initial task
 Please use the following Swagger document to complete your task: https://petstore.swagger.io/.
 1. Use the POST /pet endpoint to create a new pet with the following criteria:
-  a.
+  - a.
 A unique ID
-  b.
+  - b.
 At least 1 category
-  c.
+  - c.
 A unique name
-  d.
+  - d.
 At least 2 tags
-  e.
+  - e.
 Status: Available
 2. Use the GET /pet/{petId} to search for the newly created pet in step 1, and verify the properties in the returned payload are all correct.